 The National Young Writer Competition is a well established and successful competition promoted by Rotary International in Britain and Ireland (RIBI).
-The theme of this year’s competition is ‘A Different Perspective’.
+The theme of this year’s competition is ‘Inspiration’ and this may be interpreted in any way.
+The word limit is 500 words and entries may take the form of a poem or a story.
 It is a three-stage competition designed to support and encourage development of writing skills.

 The aim of the competition is to encourage young people to:

 All the documents pertaining to the competition may be downloaded by clicking on the relevant link below or by visiting the Rotary Club website at https://www.rotarygbi.org/:

 The competition is open all schools and college communities, including those that are home educated, and any other young people’s community organisations, such as community RotaKids, community Interact, Scout Groups, Girl Guides.
 At Crickhowell High School, the competition organizer is Mis C. Davies who can be contacted via email on ChloeD@crickhowell-hs.powys.sch.uk

 With the age qualifying date of 31st August 2018, it should be noted that some junior entrants may be 11, intermediate entrants may be 14 and some senior entrants may be 18 at the time of some or all of the stages of the competitions i.e. a competitor may be 17 on 31st August but turns 18 on 1st September.
 Such a competitor is still allowed to enter.
 Competitors must include their date of birth on the entry form.